Saurornitholestes

 Saurornitholestes ("lizard-bird thief") is a genus of carnivorous dromaeosaurid theropod dinosaur from the late Cretaceous of Canada (Alberta and Saskatchewan) and the United States (Montana, New Mexico, Alabama, and South Carolina).
-Two species have been named: S. langstoni in 1978 and S. sullivani in 2015.
+Two species have been named that are regarded as valid: Saurornitholestes langstoni in 1978 and Saurornitholestes sullivani in 2015.
 Saurornitholestes was a small, bipedal, meat-eating dinosaur, equipped with a sickle-like claw on each foot.

+Saurornitholestes robustus, a species named in 2006, was regarded as a dubious troodontid in 2014, tentatively assigned to the genus Xenovenator in early 2026, and assigned to its own genus, Dinevenator later in 2026.

 Discovery and naming

 In 1974, Canadian amateur paleontologist Irene Vanderloh discovered the skeleton of a small theropod near Steveville in Alberta.
 She showed it to John Storer of the Provincial Museum of Alberta, who brought it to the attention of Hans-Dieter Sues.
 In 1978, Sues named and described the specimen as the type species Saurornitholestes langstoni.
 The generic name is in reference to the Saurornithoididae, due to the resemblance with this group that is today seen as part of the Troodontidae, and combines their name with a Greek lestes, "thief".
 The specific name honours Wann Langston, Jr.

 The holotype specimen, TMP 1974.10.5, was uncovered in a layer of the Dinosaur Park Formation dating to the late Campanian.
 It consists of a very fragmentary skeleton including teeth, skull elements, two vertebrae, ribs, tail elements and a part of the hand.
 Also three paratypes were assigned: CMN 12343, CMN 12354, and UA 5283, all frontals.